aiida-vasp/aiida-vasp/docs/source/concepts/immigrations.rst

 Immigrations
 ============

 Sometimes it is usefull or necessary to import `VASP`_ calculations that have not been executed in `AiiDA`_ or with the AiiDA-VASP plugin.
 For these cases, existing `VASP`_ calculations can be imported, or immigrated into the AiiDA-VASP realm.
-To make this process simple, we have designed am particular calculation that performs the data immigration task called :ref:`immigrator_calculation`.
+To make this process simple, we have designed am particular calculation that performs the data immigration task called :py:class:`VaspImmigrant<aiida_vasp.calcs.immigrant.VaspImmigrant>`.

 Working principles
 ------------------